Ecofascism: 2010s

+The building housing the Norwegian Office of the Prime Minister and Ministry of Justice and the Police with blown-out windows shortly after the bombing that occurred as part of the 2011 Norway attacks.
+The bomb van had been placed behind the people shown.

 James Jay Lee, the eco-terrorist who took several hostages at the Discovery Communications headquarters on 1 September 2010, was described as an ecofascist by Mark Potok of the Southern Poverty Law Center.

 Anders Breivik committed the 2011 Norway attacks on 22 July 2011, in which he killed eight people by detonating a van bomb at Regjeringskvartalet in Oslo, and then killed 69 participants of a Workers' Youth League (AUF) summer camp, in a mass shooting on the island of Utøya.
 While dismissive of climate change, Breivik's manifesto was concerned with the carrying capacity of the planet, taking inspiration from Kaczynski and Grant's The Passing of the Great Race.
 Breivik’s solution to this perceived problem was to cap the global population at 2.5 billion people, with the reduction in the global population being forced upon the global south.
 Through his actions he sought to inspire other terrorist attacks, and was an inspiration for later ecofascist terrorists.

 William H. Stoetzer, a member of the Atomwaffen Division, an organisation responsible for at least eight murders, was active in the Earth Liberation Front as late as 2008 and joined Atomwaffen in 2016.

 The perpetrator of the Pittsburgh synagogue shooting, Robert Gregory Bowers, targeted the synagogue in part due to their hosting of a National Refugee Shabbat in support of HIAS.
 Bowers shared similar views to later ecofascist shooters regarding "overpopulation and environmental degradation".
 Bowers expressed views on social media that supported the Great Replacement conspiracy theory, believing that organisations like HIAS were actively participating in the conspiracy theory.